jacksorjacksor/BuildYourOwnDeveloperBlogWithUmbraco15AndAstro/Code/Frontend/README.md

 ## 2. Run the Umbraco to setup the CMS

-From the route of the backend project `./Code/Backend/DeveloperBlog.Umbraco`
+From the route of the backend project directory `./Code/Backend/DeveloperBlog.Umbraco`

 Please run the following: